-Highway 130 Contraflow Trial Project
+HDOT Planning Highway 130 Contraflow Trial Project

-The Hawai‘i Department of Transportation (HDOT) announces that plans are being developed to run a trial AM northbound contraflow lane on Kea‘au-Pāhoa Road (Highway 130) from Kaloli Drive to Shower Drive.
+The Hawai‘i Department of Transportation (HDOT) is developing plans to run a trial northbound contraflow lane in the morning hours on Kea‘au-Pāhoa Road (Highway 130) from Kaloli Drive to Shower Drive.

 This lane would be open to motorists from 6 a.m. to 8 a.m. from Monday, April 30 to Friday, May 11, 2018.